-The advantages of an electrical antenna are the following.
-1.)
-Since it receives signals from all horizontal directions, we need only one antenna instead of two antennas.
-2.)
-The received signals are very clean and free of any resonances frequencies.
+Figure 21: A wire of 1 meter length used as an electrical antenna connected to amplifier PCB 5 Version 1 received signals are very clean and free of any resonances frequencies.
 Figure 22 shows a signal of a lightning discharge received by an electrical antenna (above) and received by a ferrite rod antenna (below).
 However, the resonance frequencies of the ferrite rod antennas can easily be eliminated by a digital post-processing, see figure 23.
 3.)
 It is possible to determine the polarity of the lightning discharge, if the lightning discharge was not to far away.
 4.)
 It is easy to construct for a very low price.
 However, an electrical antenna has also some disadvantages.
 1.)
 It is very sensitive to field electric noises.
 2.)
 It has to be placed outside or at least on an attic, and thus, conditions for lightning protection have to be respected.